promptfoo/promptfoo/site/docs/configuration/guide.md

 :::

-Running `promptfoo eval` over this config will result in a _matrix view_ that you can use to evaluate GPT vs Vicuna.
+Running `promptfoo eval` over this config will result in a _matrix view_ that you can use to evaluate GPT vs Gemini.

-### Use assertions to validate output
+## Use assertions to validate output

 Next, let's add an assertion.
 This automatically rejects any outputs that don't contain JSON: